jansc/tmjs/README.md

 # Features to be implemented in the near future

-* XTM 2.0 import/export
+* XTM 2.0 import/export (requires DOM)

 # More planned features (feedback welcome)

 * More import/export-formats
-* TMIP, TMRAP implementation
+* TMRAP implementation
+* SDshare implementation?
-* More backends: HTML 5 Web SQL Database, Google Gears(?)
+* More backends: HTML 5 Web SQL Database, persistent backend for node.js

 # Dependencies